laravel/spark-next-docs/1.x/spark-paddle/configuration.md

 ## Paddle Configuration

-Of course, to use Paddle as a payment provider for your Laravel Spark application, you should have an active Paddle account.
+Of course, to use Paddle as a payment provider for your Laravel Spark application you must have an active [Paddle account](https://paddle.com).

 ### Environment Variables